-I’m a University of Kent “lifer” – I arrived as a Researcher in 1982 and was appointed an Emeritus Fellow on my retirement in 2020.
+I arrived at Kent as a Researcher in 1982 and was appointed an Emeritus Fellow on my retirement in 2020.
 Over time, I’ve researched in Distributed Systems in the small and the large, and (for the last 20 years) Computing Education, especially the problems of learning to program.

 I’ve also been focussed on helping students in their journeys from admission, through teaching and learning, to work before and after graduation, both as a teacher and as a manager of education at all levels in the University.